tottotza1/Workspace-Manager-Chrome-Extension/README.md

 * update background logo
 * updated Delete dialog box
 * new design/layout/color scheme
+* Easier way to overwrite an existing workspace

 * 0.75
 * Removed ovewrwrite of workspace.
 Must go to Show all and delete first